 4. University Policies

-Principal Investigators and Department Administrators should ensure charges to sponsored projects are accurate and in accordance with direct charging practices described in OMB Uniform Guidance and university policy.
-On a monthly basis, the Department Administrator should run financial reports for each sponsored project using Boston University’s Grants Management (Distributed) Reports, which are found in the “Reporting” tab of the BUWorks Central Portal.
-The administrator should work with the Principal Investigator View Boston University's policy on... to review these reports to identify legitimate errors.
+Principal Investigators (PIPrincipal Investigator View Boston University's policy on...) and Department Administrators (DA) should ensure charges to sponsored projects are accurate and in accordance with direct charging practices described in OMB Uniform Guidance and university policy.
+On a monthly basis, the DA should run financial reports for each sponsored project using Boston University’s Grants Management (Distributed) Reports, which are found in the “Reporting” tab of the BUWorks Central Portal.
+The administrator should work with the PI to review these reports to identify legitimate errors.

 Salary adjustments are allowable if they are initiated to correct such errors, made on a timely basis and include appropriate justification and supporting documentation.
 Moreover, the costs being transferred must be allocable to the award the charges are being transferred to, if applicable.

 The University’s records must contain appropriate documentation supporting an adequate evaluation of the transfer.
 The results must be accurate and complete.
 Frequent, tardy, or inadequately explained transfers, especially when they involve accounts with cost overruns, raise questions about the appropriateness of the transfers themselves, as well as the overall reliability of our accounting system and internal controls.
-As such, all salary adjustments involving sponsored projects must be reviewed and approved by the Research Accounting department within Post Award Financial Operations.
+As such, all salary adjustments involving sponsored projects must be reviewed and approved by the Research Accounting department within Sponsored Programs Post Award.

 A. Processing Salary Adjustments

 Retroactive payroll adjustments that involve Sponsored Programs are submitted to Research Accounting for approval and processing through SAP “Personnel Actions.”
-All such Personnel Actions (PA) – other than the “Salary Cost Distribution form” – must include a Salary Adjustment Request Form (SARF).
-For the Salary Cost Distribution form, the contents of the SARF are contained within the Salary Cost Distribution form in SAP.
-Student salary transfers are processed via the Student SARF form on the SEO website.
+All such Personnel Actions (PA) – other than the “Salary Cost Distribution form” – must include a Salary Adjustment Request Form (SARF), which can be found here.
+For the Salary Cost Distribution form, the contents of the SARF are contained within the Salary Cost Distribution form itself in SAPBoston University’s financial system.

 Student salary transfers are processed via OnBase.
 Instructions on completing a Student Salary transfer can be found here.
 When submitting a Salary Cost Distribution form in SAP or a Salary Adjustment Request Form, the following principles must be followed: